 This is where the Japanese concept of Kaizen comes in.
 This video claims to teach you the true meaning of it.

 It's not as complicated as this graph. this graph explains how kaizen works as a reproductive/generative force in personal development.
 We're going to do something slightly different with it.
 Here is the concept at its most basic: kaizen means continuous improvement, you should be doing something every day to move you towards your goals, the method encourages taking incredibly small actions, but making them a habit.
 For instance, if you want to do 100 pushups, you should start by doing one pushup a day.
 It then becomes easier, from that point, to do 2,3 or more pushups.
 Over time, you'll develop the strength to tackle the challenge of 100.

 Taken together, kaizen and interpellation create a constellation of forces which ultimately draw you into the reality you're stuck in.
 If you're here buying a leather jacket, that means you're leaning a certain way, you're choosing a certain reality.
 Truth be told, I hate seeing someone who hasn't fully committed to their role.
 I especially have trouble seeing a leather jacket that was just purchased on the impulse towards something greater, as if the purchase was a temporary manifestation of an individual on a longer project.
 Buying and customizing a leather jacket solidifies the reality you've chosen.
 It makes the role you're stepping into more believable.
 I hope I've made some aspects of that role clearer through my posts.

 Of course, you come from a different place, you're bringing your own style.
 I get that.
 However, you're probably after something like freedom.

-We need the principle of Kaizen here to be able to conceive of the path to freedom, which a leather jacket is definitely on.
+We need to apply the principle of Kaizen when wearing a leather jacket to be able to conceive of the path to freedom, as a leather jacket is definitely a symbol of liberation.
 Now, you can think of buying into certain realities like this: